This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Römerberg and Paulsplatz Markets

 Römerberg is the star of the show and probably what you picture when you think of a German Christmas market.
-With timber-framed buildings straight out of a fairy tale, a giant Christmas tree sparkling with lights, and rows of cozy wooden stalls, it’s impossible not to feel festive here.
+With timber-framed buildings, a giant Christmas tree sparkling with lights, and rows of cozy wooden stalls, it’s impossible not to feel festive here.

 Paulsplatz is right next door and has its own unique charm.
 I loved watching the carousel, though I’ll admit, riding carousels isn’t for me since they make me queasy.
-Still, seeing families and kids light up with joy made it just as fun to watch from the sidelines.
 These two markets together felt like the ultimate Christmas headquarters, buzzing with holiday cheer!

 Mainkai Market

 If you love a good riverside view, the Mainkai market is for you.
-It’s smaller and quieter than Römerberg, but it’s packed with incredible handcrafted gifts, from intricate jewelry to beautiful wood carvings.
+It’s smaller and quieter than Römerberg, but it’s packed with incredible handcrafted gifts, from intricate jewelry to colorful potpourri decorations.

 One of my favorite moments here was sipping Glühwein while looking across the river at the Three Kings Church (Dreikönigskirche).
 At night, the church is all lit up, reflecting off the water like something out of a painting.
 It was one of those “goosebump” moments where it just feels like you are in the exact place you need to be right at that exact moment.